Access to Content: Censorship, Blocking and Filtering

 In 2019, the Wikimedia Foundation, which owns and operates Wikipedia, petitioned the European Court of Human Rights (ECtHR) in relation to the blocking of Wikipedia in Turkey.
 Despite the outstanding petition to the ECtHR, in January 2020, following a ruling from the Turkish Constitutional Court, the Turkish government restored access to Wikipedia.
 The Constitutional Court ultimately found that blocking Wikipedia was unconstitutional.

 Blocking and filtering remain a contemporary concern.
-While in limited instances there may be justifiable limitations, the trend is that of generally unjustifiably blocking and filtering with limited guidance to the public and limited to no regulation or oversight over the state.(6)
+While in limited instances there may be justifiable limitations, generally such measures constitute an unjustifiable infringement and are often carried out with limited guidance to the public and limited to no regulation or oversight over the state.(8)

 As discussed above, and as with all limitations of the right to freedom of expression, restrictions are only permissible if they are provided by law, pursuant to a legitimate aim and conform to the strict tests of necessity and proportionality.
 In terms of “blanket” or “generic” bans, the 2011 UNHRC General Comment found that “generic bans on the operation of certain sites and systems are not compatible” with article 19 of the ICCPR.
 Where restrictions constitute “generic” bans, they will generally amount to an infringement of the right to freedom of expression.